trixi-framework/HOHQMesh.jl/docs/src/development.md

 virtually all Unix-like systems.
 However, Vim and Emacs come with their own, steep learning curve if they have never been used before.
-Therefore, if in doubt, it is probably easier to get started with a classic GUI-based text editor (like Juno).
+Therefore, if in doubt, it is probably easier to get started with a classic GUI-based text editor (like VS Code with the [Julia extension](https://code.visualstudio.com/docs/languages/julia)).
 If you decide to use Vim or Emacs, make sure that you install the corresponding Vim plugin [julia-vim](https://github.com/JuliaEditorSupport/julia-vim) or Emacs major mode [julia-emacs](https://github.com/JuliaEditorSupport/julia-emacs).